What to NEVER Expect on the Job Site

-Every flooring contractor knows to check for the MVER rate, but not every contractor understands that the MVER test method is an inherently flawed one because it is based on a misunderstanding of the way moisture moves in a concrete slab.
+Every flooring contractor knows to check for the moisture vapor emissions rate (MVER), but not every contractor understands that the MVER test method is an inherently flawed one because it is based on a misunderstanding of the way moisture moves in a concrete slab.

 Moisture is a key ingredient in the curing process of concrete.
 Concrete can’t become concrete without water added, so it is by definition a part of the mix (pun only partly intended).
 However, that moisture must also leave the concrete for it to set up with maximum strength and durability.